List of birds of Ecuador: Gulls

 Laridae is a family of medium to large seabirds and includes gulls, kittiwakes, terns, and skimmers.
 Gulls are typically gray or white, often with black markings on the head or wings.
 They have longish bills and webbed feet.
 Terns are a group of generally medium to large seabirds typically with gray or white plumage, often with black markings on the head.
 Most terns hunt fish by diving but some pick insects off the surface of fresh water.
 Terns are generally long-lived birds, with several species known to live in excess 30 years.
-Thirty-four species of Laridae have been recorded in Ecuador.
+Thirty-five species of Laridae have been recorded in Ecuador.